XIONG-ZHIPeng/Note2024/DataBase/CH4/CH4.md

 $$R \bowtie_c S = \sigma_c (R \times S)$$

-Thus &bowtie; is defined to be a cross-product followed by a selection.
+Thus $\bowtie$ is defined to be a cross-product followed by a selection.
 Note that the condition c can (and typically does) refer to attributes of both R and S. The reference to an attribute of a relation, say, R, can be by position (of the form R.i) or by name (of the form R.name).

 ![](./Images/Q3_5.png)
 ![](./Images/Q3_6.png)